caosol/Fontchanger/README.md

 ## Changelog

+### v1.4 - 6.14.2019
+* Add curl during install for users that dont have curl on their devices

 ### v1.3 - 6.14.2019
 * Fix issue with curl choosing multiple fonts.
 Everything below 100 will work now.
 * Fix ttf typo in help